ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 }
 ```

-This snippet will create a basis virtual network with two subnets.
+This Bicep will create a basic virtual network with two subnets.
 One for the Application Gateway and one for API Management.
-It will also create a reference to the created subnets, so we can use their id's later on.
+It will also create a reference to the created subnets, so we can use their IDs later on.

-This is enough for purposes of this demo, but in a real-world scenario you probably want to add more security measures.
+This configuration is enough for the demo, but in a real-world scenario you probably want to add more security measures.

 #### Deploy API Management in virtual network

 Step two is to deploy API Management inside the virtual network.
-Locate the `apiManagementService` resources and add the following code to the properties section:
+Locate the `apiManagementService` resource and add the following code to the properties section:

 ```bicep
 virtualNetworkType: 'Internal'